Petrit Halilaj

-Petrit Halilaj (born 1986) is a Kosovar visual artist living and working among Germany, Kosovo, and Italy.
+Petrit Halilaj (born 1986) is a Kosovar visual artist living and working between Germany, Kosovo, and Italy.
 The name "Petrit" literally means "Falcon".
 His work is based on documents, stories, and memories related to the history of Kosovo.

 With his husband Alvaro Urbano, Halilaj is a joint tutor at Beaux-Arts de Paris, in Paris, France.

 Early life

 Born in SFR Yugoslavia, now Kosovo, Halilaj left the country at the age of 13 with his family during the Yugoslav Wars of 1991–2001.
 At a refugee camp in Albania, a team of Italian psychologists, hoping to help the children process the trauma of the war, gave Halilaj felt-tip markers, with which he began to make drawings about his experiences.

 Settled in Italy, Halilaj studied at the Brera Academy of Fine Arts in Milan.